llvmsharplang/cli/README.md

 -d, --debug           Use debugging mode.

--t, --tools-path      (Default: llvm-tools) Specify the tools directory path
+-t, --tools-path      (Default: tools) Specify the tools directory path
                       to use.
 Path is relative to the CLI's execution directory.